dtiefling/dshaders/drunkshaders/readme.txt

 * Hue correction by rotation of linear RGB matrix (using YIQ-like approach rather than HSV).
 * Saturation correction.
-* Image sharpening with 3x3 kernel.
+* Gausian image sharpening based on 4x4 surrounding.
 * Catmull-Rom interpolation for scaling.
 * Removal or change of the outlines for default/selected sprites (BGEE v1.3-style).